berglh/remote-ubuntu-server-zfs-install/ubuntu-server-19.10-zfs-root.md

 ### 0.3 Installing via (K)VM

-For just tyring this out using KVM first, best results are found using BIOS firmware instead of UEFI.
+For just trying out the process using a VM first, best results are found using BIOS firmware instead of UEFI.
 It's possible to adopt this method using the UEFI approaches used elsewhere in older guides.
-[FIX: add references here]
+See the [README](README.md) for links to these methods.

 Virtual Machine Manager is a graphical approach to testing this with KVM.